 - 1/4 cup buckwheat flour

-Heat a nonstick skillet to medium and brown for about 5 minutes on each side.
+- Heat a nonstick skillet to medium and brown for about 5 minutes on each side.
 Enjoy without a bun or with a bun and your favorite condiments!

-Serve immediately or if eating later, skip the skillet and place directly into the refrigerator.
+If eating at a later time, skip the skillet and place directly into the refrigerator.
 When ready to eat, place the burger on the skillet to heat – brown on each side until warmed all the way through.

 Burgers will keep in the refrigerator for up to 5 days and in the freezer for 1 month.